tamersp25/docs/docs/engines/getting-started/veritone-developer-overview.md

 Developer App is currently used by in-house Data Scientists and external DS teams to rapidly deploy the results of their modeling, and to enable end users to utilize the resulting cognitive processing for existing use cases and entirely new, bespoke data analysis projects.
 Veritone continues to iterate on tools and functionality relevant to Data Scientists, including Virtuous Cycle and Benchmarking as outlined below.

 ### Virtuous Cycle (Coming Soon)
+Veritone is actively working toward a workflow embedded in aiWARE that will enable continuous training and validation of certain types of trainable Engines, including a human-in-the-loop component.
+The benefit of this Virtuous Cycle will be the ability to custom train some engines specifically on real client data such that accuracy improves incrementally over time.

 ### Benchmarking (Coming Soon)
+Our developer community has provided valuable feedback that understanding how Engines stack up against others within a given Capability is very important to iterative improvement over time - which benefits you as a developer and Veritone by extension.
+We are working on exposing the results of our programmatic benchmarking in Developer Application in an elegant way that will provide insight into your specific engine performance and cost in the context of other (anonymized) competitors and colleagues.